owolp/android-challenge/README.md

 Bonus: animate the list item removal so that the other items move in to its place gracefully.

 #### 4. Fix broken tests
-There are some unit tests and some Espresso tests that are broken, fix them.
+There are some unit tests that are broken, fix them.

 #### 5. (Bonus) Delete a post from the post details screen
 The behaviour of this action is up to you.
 A couple of ideas could be: